volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

 `provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

 `url` - (Required) When asked for this secret, caller will get Secret bytes after Base64 decoding. (`String`).

+### Context Extensions

+sending additional information to the external authorization server..

+`context_extensions` - (Optional) provide extra context for the external authorization server on specific virtual hosts or routes. (`String`).

 ### Cookie